Lotar122/VEN/README.md

 I now have the intention of bringing it into a state of being usable, as now it has no features.
 VEN is supposed to run my own metaverse style project.

-To build VEN you can use the CMake lists (will appear in 0.1.0) or buld it with visual studio, which is the preffered method.
+To build VEN you can use the CMake lists (will appear in 0.1.0) or build it with visual studio, which is the preffered method.
-As of right now VEN only has a C++ API, but there will be scripting capabilities in the future. (presumably C# and/or JS)
+As of right now VEN doesnt have any scripting capabilities, as these are just previews, but there will be scripting capabilities in the future. (presumably C# and/or JS)

 # Dependencies: #
 https://github.com/Lotar122/vis-ex-nihil-std <br/>